theperiyar/periyarinternational/content/english/blog/kahoot-quiz.md

 show_related_events: true
 ---

-## Join Us for an Exciting Kahoot Quiz on "Periyar 1000"!

-Join us for an exciting Kahoot quiz that will challenge your knowledge of the book "Periyar 1000"!
+Join us for an exciting Kahoot quiz on **Sunday, September 22, 2024**, that will challenge your knowledge of the book "Periyar 1000"!
 This interactive event is designed to engage participants in a fun and educational experience, exploring the profound ideas and history captured in the book.

-### Rules:
+**General Rules:**

+- **Registration Deadline:** End of day on **Sunday, September 15, 2024**.
+- **Language:** The quiz will be conducted in English.
-- **Participation:** The quiz is open to all, and you can join from anywhere using your smartphone, tablet, or computer.
+- **Eligibility:** The quiz is open to all; participants can join using their smartphones, tablets, or computers.
-- **Content:** All questions will be based on the content of "Periyar 1000."
-Familiarize yourself with the book to maximize your chances of winning.
+- **Recognition:** The top scorers will receive special recognition and prizes.

+**Specific Rules:**

+- **Content:** Participants are encouraged to familiarize themselves with the “Periyar 1000” book.
+The registration confirmation email will include an attachment of “Periyar 1000” for reference.
-- **Timing:** Each question will have a set time limit for answering.
-Make sure to respond quickly, as both accuracy and speed count!
+- **Timing:** Each question will have a set time limit.
+Respond quickly, as both accuracy and speed count!
 - **Scoring:** Points are awarded based on correct answers and response time.
 The faster you answer correctly, the more points you earn.
-- **No Cheating:** To keep the competition fair, participants are encouraged to rely solely on their knowledge—no outside help allowed!
-- **Prizes:** The top scorers will receive special recognition and prizes, so give it your best shot!

 Get ready to dive into the world of "Periyar 1000" and test your knowledge in a friendly competition.
 We look forward to seeing who comes out on top!